-What is Kamino Finance?
+What is Kamino?

 Kamino is a DeFi platform that helps users earn yield automatically by managing depositors' liquidity and lending on the Solana blockchain.
 Kamino simplifies and reduces the need for manual trading and regular position adjustments.